ysun98/Contributions/CONTRIBUTING.md

 1. Delete or edit all comments with an `AdditionalPackage:` tag.

-To debug packages commits that don't trigger a response on the corresponding issue:
+To debug package commits that don't trigger a response on the corresponding issue:

 1. Verify that the [web hook][3] is in place.